-- (a) Planned unit developments are allowed in shoreland areas subject to the provisions of sections 129-39 and 129-195 and subject to the additional provisions contained herein. - (b) Site suitable area evaluation.
-Proposed new or expansions to existing planned unit developments must be evaluated using the following procedures and standards to determine the suitable area for the dwelling unit density evaluation in subsection (c) of this section. - (1) The project parcel must be divided into tiers by locating one or more lines approximately parallel to a line that identifies the ordinary high-water level at the following intervals, proceeding landward:
+- (a) Provisionally allowed.
+Planned development areas are allowed in shoreland areas subject to the provisions of section 129-195 and subject to the additional provisions contained herein. - (b) Site suitable area evaluation.
+Proposed new or expansions to existing planned development areas must be evaluated using the following procedures and standards to determine the suitable area for the dwelling unit density evaluation in subsection (c) of this section. - (1) The project parcel must be divided into tiers by locating one or more lines approximately parallel to a line that identifies the ordinary high-water level at the following intervals, proceeding landward:

 Shoreland Tier Dimensions Intervals (in feet)

 General development lakes, first tier 200

-General development lakes, second and additional tiers 267
+General development lakes, second and 267

+Shoreland Tier Dimensions additional tiers Intervals (in feet)

 Recreational development lakes 267

 Natural environment lakes 320

 - (2) The suitable area within each tier is next calculated by excluding from the tier area all wetlands, bluffs, or land below the ordinary high-water level of public waters.
-This suitable area and the proposed project are then subjected to either the residential or commercial planned unit development density evaluation steps to arrive at an allowable number of dwelling units or sites. - (c) Residential PUD density evaluation.
-The procedures for determining the base density of a PUD and density increase multipliers as stated in subsection (d) of this section.
+This suitable area and the proposed project are then subjected to either the residential or commercial planned unit development density evaluation steps to arrive at an allowable number of dwelling units or sites. - (c) Residential PDA density evaluation.
+The procedures for determining the base density of a PDA and density increase multipliers as stated in subsection (d) of this section.
 Allowable densities may be transferred from any tier to any other tier further from the water body, but must not be transferred to any other tier closer.
 The suitable area within each tier is divided by the single residential lot size standard (10,000 square feet).
-Proposed locations and numbers of dwelling units or sites for the residential planned unit developments are then compared with the tier, density, and suitability analyses herein and the design criteria in subsection (e) of this section. - (d) Density increase multipliers.
+Proposed locations and numbers of dwelling units or sites for the residential planned development areas are then compared with the tier, density, and suitability analyses herein and the design criteria in subsection (e) of this section. - (d) Density increase multipliers.
 The following density increase multipliers shall apply: - (1) Increases to the dwelling unit base densities previously determined are allowable if the dimensional standards in section 129-385 are met or exceeded and the design criteria in section 129-385(e) are satisfied.
-The allowable density increases in subsection (d)(2) of this section will only be allowed if structure setbacks from the ordinary high-water level are increased to at least 50 percent greater than the minimum setback, or the impact on the water body is reduced an equivalent amount through vegetative management, topography, or additional means acceptable to the city and the setback is at least 25 percent greater than the minimum setback.

-(2) Allowable dwelling unit increases for residential planned unit developments:
+The allowable density increases in subsection (d)(2) of this section will only be allowed if structure setbacks from the ordinary high-water level are increased to at least 50 percent greater than the minimum setback, or the impact on the water body is reduced an equivalent amount through vegetative management, topography, or additional means acceptable to the city and the setback is at least 25 percent greater than the minimum setback. - (2) Allowable dwelling unit increases for residential planned development areas: